 What Are Tubers and Rhizomes?

 So what is the difference between tubers and corms?
+Tubers are formed from a stem or root.
+They store nutrients that allow the plant to grow the following season.
 Buds sprout from tubers (think of the "eyes" on a potato).
+Shoots grow upwards from many different places on the tuber.
 You can cut off individual hunks that have buds and plant them to get new plants, which is something you can't do with corms and bulbs.
-An example of a landscape plant that grows from tubers is the Dahlia.
-Tubers, unlike corms, bulbs, and rhizomes, do not multiply.
+An example landscape plants that grows from tubers are the Dahlia and begonias.
+Tubers, like potatoes, multiply underground.

 Powerhouse weeds such as Japanese knotweed (Polygonum cuspidatum) use rhizomes to full advantage, spreading to form monocultures that dominate a landscape.
 Leave just the smallest scrap of rhizome behind in the soil when trying to dig out such a weed, and it will defiantly return.
 Lily-of-the-valley (Convallaria majalis), Chinese lantern (Physalis alkekengi), and Canna lily are examples of landscape plants that grow from rhizomes.